lf-edge/eve/docs/APP-CONNECTIVITY.md

 Next, ACLs implemented using iptables are applied and the packet is either marked with "allow" or "drop" mark.
 Based on the mark and the src/dst addresses, IP rules either send the packet into the dummy blackhole interface (dropped), or route the packet according to the NI routing table.
-If the destination is external, packet will be transmitted out through the uplink port.
+If the destination is external, packet will be transmitted out through one of the network ports used by the network instance.
-Note that if NI is switch (L2 only), packet will be just forwarded through the uplink, not routed.
+Note that if NI is switch (L2 only), packet will be just forwarded through the (single) port, not routed.
 If the destination is another app (inside the same NI), packet's dst MAC address will be set to the dst app MAC, and it will be forwarded again through the same bridge into the corresponding VIF.
 Finally, the packet is transmitted from the host network stack into the guest network